SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 Named entity recognition:
 - Learning How to Actively Learn: A Deep Imitation Learning Approach [2018, ACL]
+- [Deep active learning for named entity recognition [ICLR, 2018]](https://arxiv.org/abs/1707.05928):
+  Incremental manner.
+  Uncertainty-based heuristic, select those sentences for which the length-normalized log probability of the current prediction is the lowest.
+- [Overcoming Practical Issues of Deep Active Learning and its Applications on Named Entity Recognition [Arxiv, 2019]](https://arxiv.org/abs/1911.07335)
 - LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition [2020, Arxiv]

 Parsing: